tikv/pprof-rs/README.md

 let guard = pprof::ProfilerGuard::new(100).unwrap();
 ```

-During the profiling time, you can get report with guard.
+During the profiling time, you can get a report with the guard.

 ```rust
 if let Ok(report) = guard.report().build() {